balaji-2021/Capstone3/README.md

 Surprise requires the data frame to  have three columns, corresponding to the user ids, the item ids, and the ratings in this order.
 Each row thus corresponds to a given rating.

 The transaction dataset did  not have any ratings and had to be built based on the number of times an item was ordered by a user.

+## Conclusion

+Surprise makes it easy to implement neighborhood and Similarity based recommendation algorithms.
+There are more sophisticated algorithms based on deep learning that can be used.

+Apart from KNN based there are also other types of algorithms like matrix factorization based algorithms that are supported by surprise package for collaborative filtering.